kubernetes/community/contributors/design-proposals/storage/volume-topology-scheduling.md

 phases.

 ### User-facing API
-This new binding behavior will apply to all unbound PVCs and can be controlled through install-time configuration passed to the scheduler and controller-manager.

-In alpha, this configuration can be controlled by a feature gate, `VolumeTopologyScheduling`.
+In alpha, this feature is controlled by a feature gate, VolumeScheduling, and must be configured in the kube-scheduler and kube-controller-manager.

-#### Alternative
-An alternative approach is to only trigger the new behavior only for volumes that have topology constraints.
-A new annotation can be added to the StorageClass to indicate that its volumes have constraints and will need to use the new topology-aware scheduling logic.
-The PV controller checks for this annotation every time it handles an unbound PVC, and will delay binding if it's set.
+A new StorageClass field will be added to control the volume binding behavior.

 ```
-// Value is “true” or “false”.
-Default is false.
+type StorageClass struct {
+    ...

+    VolumeBindingMode *VolumeBindingMode
+}

+type VolumeBindingMode string

-const AlphaVolumeTopologySchedulingAnnotation = “volume.alpha.kubernetes.io/topology-scheduling”
+const (
+    VolumeBindingImmediate VolumeBindingMode = "Immediate"
+    VolumeBindingWaitForFirstConsumer VolumeBindingMode = "WaitForFirstConsumer"
+)
 ```

+`VolumeBindingImmediate`  is the default and current binding method.

-While this approach can let us introduce the new behavior gradually, it has a few downsides:
+This approach allows us to introduce the new binding behavior gradually and to be able to maintain backwards compatibility without deprecation of previous behavior.
+However, it has a few downsides:
-* StorageClass will be required to use this new logic, even if dynamic provisioning is not used (in the case of local storage).
+* StorageClass will be required to get the new binding behavior, even if dynamic provisioning is not used (in the case of local storage).
 * We have to maintain two different paths for volume binding.
-* We will be depending on the storage admin to correctly configure the StorageClasses.
+* We will be depending on the storage admin to correctly configure the StorageClasses for the volume types that need the new binding behavior.

-For those reasons, we prefer to switch the behavior for all unbound PVCs and clearly communicate these changes to the community before changing the behavior by default in GA.
+* User experience can be confusing because PVCs could have different binding behavior depending on the StorageClass configuration.
+We will mitigate this by adding a new PVC event to indicate if binding will follow the new behavior.

 ### Integrating binding with scheduling
 For the alpha phase, the focus is on static provisioning of PVs to support persistent local storage.

-TODO: flow chart

-The proposed new workflow for volume binding is:
+For the new volume binding mode, the proposed new workflow is:
 1. Admin statically creates PVs and/or StorageClasses.
 2. User creates unbound PVC and there are no prebound PVs for it.
 3. **NEW:** PVC binding and provisioning is delayed until a pod is created that